Kenya

 Jocelyn Muraya

 Jocelyn Muraya is the Executive Director of International Needs Kenya.
 She has worked in the development sector in Kenya for over 35 years in various roles.
 Jocelyn also serves in her local church as a Bible study leader.
-She is married with one child.

 about Kenya